Djibouti: Transport

 The Djibouti–Ambouli International Airport in Djibouti City, the country's only international airport, serves many intercontinental routes with scheduled and chartered flights.
 Air Djibouti is the flag carrier of Djibouti and is the country's largest airline.

-The new and electrified standard gauge Addis Ababa-Djibouti Railway started operation in January 2018.
+The new and electrified Addis Ababa-Djibouti Railway started operation in January 2018.
 Its main purpose is to facilitate freight services between the Ethiopian hinterland and the Djiboutian Port of Doraleh.

 Car ferries pass the Gulf of Tadjoura from Djibouti City to Tadjoura.
 There is the Port of Doraleh west of Djibouti City, which is the main port of Djibouti.
 The Port of Doraleh is the terminal of the new Addis Ababa–Djibouti Railway.
 In addition to the Port of Doraleh, which handles general cargo and oil imports, Djibouti (2018) has three other major ports for the import and export of bulk goods and livestock, the Port of Tadjourah (potash), the Damerjog Port (livestock) and the Port of Goubet (salt).
 Almost 95% of Ethiopia's imports and exports move through Djiboutian ports.

 The Djiboutian highway system is named according to the road classification.
 Roads that are considered primary roads are those that are fully asphalted (throughout their entire length) and in general they carry traffic between all the major towns in Djibouti.

 Djibouti is part of the 21st Century Maritime Silk Road that runs from the Chinese coast to the Upper Adriatic region with its connections to Central and Eastern Europe.